bbrooklyn/bbrooklyn/README.md

 # Hello, I'm Brooklyn :wave:

-- A Level Computer Science.
-- Interested in networking, infrastructure and web development.
+I'm a 16 year old in college studying: A Level Computer Science & Double Applied Science.
+My interests are in networking, infrastructure and web development.

-- Open source enthusiast!
-- Using Python day-to-day.
+I'm an open source enthusiast and occasionally make contributions or provide help in my spare time.
+The language I use day-to-day is Python, but I'm currently learning C++.
 #
-#### Currently Learning:
+#### Learning:
 * C++
 * Data Types, Data Structures and Algorithms.
+* Python Sockets, Networking and Multithreading.

 #### Working on:
 * SRT Test for Applied Science.